 DO NOT take tub baths, soak in a hot tub, or go swimming for 5 days.

-Follow up with your doctor to schedule pelvic ultrasounds and exams.
+Follow up with your provider to schedule pelvic ultrasounds and exams.

 When to Call Your Health Care Provider